robert-vo/ios-tutorial-for-class/README.md

-# ios-tutorial-for-class
+# Login Screen Example

-This is a sample project that utilizes NSUserDefaults and shows simple view navigation.
+This is an example login and registration app that utilizes NSUserDefaults to save and lookup registered user's data.